Milliman-PRM/Milliman-Access-Portal/Notes/Roles and Actions - Users.md

 - Send a password reset email
 - ?
 User last access date
 - ?
 User creation date
 - ?
-Summary of clients/content by user
+Client Summary
+  - ?
+Role Summary
+  - ?
+Content Summary

 ###### Roles
 - Temporarily assign a role to user
-- Assign role of Elevated Client Admin
+- Assign role of Client Admin w BA
 - ?
 Ability to assign roles to any user (for any client)

 ##### Client